domiot-io/drivers/README.md

 When commands are written to these devices, they control video playback simulation (20-second duration).
 Commands include SET SRC, LOAD, PLAY, PAUSE, SET CURRENT_TIME, and SET LOOP.
 Reading from the device returns current playback time every 100ms during playback and "END" when video completes.

 video-sim is designed for IoT integration and testing.

+#### phidgetvintx6: Phidget VINT Hub x6 IO device driver.

+Linux module for interfacing with a Phidget VINT Hub x6 IO device using a series of 6 bits (010010).

+The driver uses a hybrid kernel/userspace architecture with a kernel module providing `/dev/phidgetvintx6*` device files and a userspace daemon using the Phidget22 library for hardware communication.
+When hardware input states change, the driver outputs the new state, and it supports both reading and writing 6-bit channel states.

+phidgetvintx6 is designed for production use with real Phidget VINT hardware.
+[What is VINT?](https://www.phidgets.com/docs/What_is_VINT%3F)